OneBlockPlus/polkadot-hackathon-2024/bangkok/21-Sandglass/README.md

 Sandglass is a currency mixer protocol.

-this project join Bifrost bounty
+this project join Acala/Bifrost bounty

 ## Introduction